-According to the European Council Recommendation on the European Framework for Quality and Effective Apprenticeships (2018 / C153 / 01), one of the criteria for working and learning conditions is “pedagogical support”, according to which “in-company trainers should be designated and tasked to cooperate closely with vocational education and training institutions and teachers to provide guidance to apprentices“.
-In addition, according to the same recommendation “teachers, trainers and mentors, especially in micro-, small and medium-sized companies, should be supported to update their skills, knowledge and competences in order to train apprentices according to the latest teaching and training methods and labour market need“.
-With this in mind, Business Innovation Center INOBRIDGE launched the i-Coach project: Innovative toolbox for internship implementation project.
-It is funded by the Erasmus + program and is implemented internationally in partnership with 6 other organizations from 5 European countries:
+According to the European Council Recommendation on the European Framework for Quality and Effective Apprenticeships (2018/C153/01), one of the criteria for working and learning conditions is that of "pedagogical support", according to which "in-house trainers should be identified who to provide guidance to trainees'.
+In addition, according to the same recommendation, "teachers, trainers and mentors, especially in micro, small and medium-sized companies, should be supported to update their skills, knowledge and competences in order to train trainees according to the latest teaching methods and needs on the labor market".
+Taking these conditions into account, Business Innovation Center INOBRIDGE launched the i-Coach project: Innovative toolkit for implementation of internship programs.

-The goal of the i-Coach partnership is to create a new professional occupation: the i-Coach expert, meant to take on the role of creating and leading internship programs in an organization.
-A role that is currently either completely missing or neglected by businesses, educational institutions and national policies.
-Companies often do not have experience in conducting an internship program, as it is possible that there is no dedicated employee to take responsibility for creating such a program.
-In other cases, it is simply not entirely clear what competencies they should have or what the correct understanding of mentoring and their role is.
+The goal of the i-Coach project is to create a new professional orientation: the i-Coach expert, who will take on the role of creating and managing internship programs in a given organization.
+A role that is currently either missing entirely or neglected by businesses, educational institutions, and national policies.
+Companies often do not have experience running an internship program, as there may not be a dedicated employee at all to take responsibility for creating such a program.
+In other cases, it is simply not entirely clear what competencies they should have, or what the proper understanding of mentoring and his/her role even is.

-Equally important is the issue of return on investment, i.e. how a given business can enable its organization to benefit from internships and mentoring and successfully integrate them into their work environment.
-While larger companies can afford to invest in training their staff to conduct quality internships, smaller companies cannot and would prefer to invest in more pressing needs.
-Thus, the long-term effect of having a special internship program, led by special staff, and the benefits of it remain virtually underestimated.
+Equally important is the question of return on investment, i.e. how a business could enable its organization to take advantage of internships and mentoring and successfully integrate them into its work environment.
+While larger companies can afford to invest in training their staff to deliver quality internships, smaller businesses cannot and would rather invest in more pressing needs.
+Thus, the long-term effect of having a dedicated internship program led by dedicated staff and its benefits remain virtually under-appreciated.

-This first project activity is the basis on which all other project activities will be laid.
-Through a mapping process, the partnership will explore and analyze all relevant factors that will lead to the successful creation of the i-Coach expert profile, namely: the specific characteristics, knowledge, skills and competencies that the i-Coach expert needs to possess.
-The understanding and status of internships and mentoring as a whole in the project partner countries will be studied.
-Stakeholders in the project will also be directly involved, namely businesses, educational institutions, as well as pupils and students in the form of round tables in order to specify the gaps in current practices for learning in a real environment.
+This first project activity represents the foundation upon which all other project activities will be laid.
+Through a mapping process, the consortium will research and analyze all the relevant factors that will lead to the successful creation of the i-Coach expert profile, namely: the specific characteristics, knowledge, skills, and competencies that the i-Coach expert needs to possess.
+The understanding and status of internships and mentoring in general in the project partner countries will be explored.
+The stakeholders of the project will be directly engaged, namely businesses, educational institutions, as well as pupils and students in the form of round tables in order to specify the gaps in the current practices for learning in a real environment.
 Based on the research, the expert characteristics of the i-Coach profile will be built.
-The research will also aim to identify the necessary skills and competencies to be transferred through the training course in the next phase of the project.
+The studies will also aim to identify the necessary skills and competencies to be imparted through the training course in the next phase of the project.

-As part of this second activity of the project, the most important and tangible product will be created, namely the training tools to be used by the end-users to differentiate the role of the i-Coach expert in their own organization.
-The course will be based on research and real needs identified during the initial research activity and will be placed in a specialized online open-access training platform.
+Within this second activity of the project, the most important and tangible product, namely the training toolkit, will be created to be used by the end users to define the role of the i-Coach expert in their organization.
+The course will be based on the research done and real needs identified during the initial research activity and will be hosted on a dedicated open-access online learning platform.

-In the final third phase of the project, the i-Coach training course will be tested, and the i-Coach collaboration model will be developed.
-The activity is designed to make all the results of the project shared and is entirely dedicated to increasing the attractiveness of vocational education and training (VET) and complementing the flexibility of learning opportunities and most importantly – bringing innovation to the VET sector.
-The report is the culmination of the i-Coach project and will act as a plan and guideline for all relevant stakeholders.
-While promoting practical and real-world learning, the report will also explain exactly how to use and implement the i-Coach toolkit (based on pilot activities), why it should be used, what is its added value and what are the benefits of using it.
+In the final third phase of the project, the i-Coach training course will be tested and the i-Coach collaboration model will be developed.
+The activity is designed to make all project results shared and is fully dedicated to increasing the attractiveness of Vocational Education and Training (VET) and complementing the flexibility of learning opportunities and most importantly contributing to VET innovation.
+The report is the culmination of the i-Coach project and will act as a blueprint and guideline for all relevant stakeholders.
+While promoting hands-on training and learning in real-world settings, the report will also explain how exactly to use and apply the i-Coach toolkit (based on pilot training), why it should be used, what its added value is, and what the benefits of its use are.

-If you want to join the pilot training of the i-Coach project, as well as any other activity in the project or have specific inquiries related to it, feel free to contact Business Innovation Center INOBRIDGE and the project coordinators: Ayri Memishev (email@example.com) or Irena Ivanova (firstname.lastname@example.org).
+If you wish to participate in the pilot training under the i-Coach project or are interested in another project activity, or have specific inquiries related to it, you can contact the Business Innovation Center INNOBRIDGE and the project coordinators: Ayri Memishev (email@example.com) and Irena Ivanova (firstname.lastname@example.org).